"There are addresses. And then there are positions. And then, on rare occasion, there is this."

 Australia is in the middle of the largest intergenerational wealth transfer in its history. $5.4 trillion transferring across the next two decades.
 12,200 net new HNW individuals arriving in Australia annually — third globally, behind only the UAE and USA, both of which are simultaneously weakening as wealth destinations.
 Capital is repositioning toward rule-of-law markets.
 Toward certainty.
 Toward waterfront land that cannot be printed, diluted, or replicated.

-The BRW young wealth acquirer, aged 32 to 48, leading a technology company, a health business, a financial services practice, or arriving with inherited capital that is theirs to deploy with their own conviction.
+The BRW young wealth acquirer — aged 32 to 48, leading a technology company, a health business, a financial services practice, or arriving with inherited capital that is theirs to deploy with their own conviction.
 They have watched their parents and grandparents build wealth through land.
 They understand the pattern.
 They are not waiting to be told when the window opens.
 They are here because they already know.
-When they see the artist’s impression in this gallery, they do not see what exists — they see what they will build.
+When they see the artist's impression in this gallery, they do not see what exists — they see what they will build.
 A singular statement of arrival.
 A home designed to their standard, on a piece of river corridor that cannot be replicated anywhere on the Sunshine Coast.
-Minyama is complete.
-That is the point.
-There is no other block coming.
-This is the one.

-The intergenerational family, Baby Boomers aged 58 to 72 who built their wealth across property, business, agriculture, or professional practice, and who now want to consolidate that wealth into one irreplaceable hard asset that their children and grandchildren will hold long after them.
+The intergenerational family — Baby Boomers aged 58 to 72 who built their wealth across property, business, agriculture, or professional practice, and who now want to consolidate that wealth into one irreplaceable hard asset that their children and grandchildren will hold long after them.
 They have been to Palm Beach.
 They have seen the Hamptons.
 They know what Noosa looked like before the world arrived.
-They recognise in this position exactly what serious waterfront wealth has always looked like, the compound model, two titles, one waterfront, independence across generations without surrender of control.
-The artist’s impression does not surprise them.
-It confirms what they already know about what this geometry becomes.
+They recognise in this position exactly what serious waterfront wealth has always looked like — the compound model, two titles, one waterfront, independence across generations without surrender of control.

-The farming family, aged 35 to 55, with landholdings across Queensland or New South Wales that have compounded in value for decades not through development or clever structuring but simply through being held.
+The farming family — aged 35 to 55, with landholdings across Queensland or New South Wales that have compounded in value for decades not through development or clever structuring but simply through being held.
 Black soil.
 River country.
 Irrigation rights.
 Land that cannot be made.
-These families understand better than anyone that scarcity is not a marketing concept, it is the oldest wealth principle in existence.
-They love the Sunshine Coast.
-They love the water and the beach.
-They come here for school holidays and long weekends and they have always known, quietly, that one day they would secure their piece of it.
-Not a unit.
-Not an esplanade apartment.
-Something with the same logic as what they already hold.
-A landholding that is finite.
-That accesses the Pacific Ocean.
-That their children will want to keep.
-Minyama’s Mooloolah River corridor is that landholding.
+These families understand better than anyone that scarcity is not a marketing concept — it is the oldest wealth principle in existence.
+Minyama's Mooloolah River corridor is that landholding.
 The deep water is the farm.
 The river is the irrigation right.
 The scarcity is the same.
-And just as their country has inflated beyond what anyone predicted, so too will this, because the principle is identical.
-Land that cannot be made, held with patience, is how Australian wealth has always been built.

 All three profiles have one thing in common.
 They are not looking for a property.
 They are looking for a position.
 They have found it.

 Stagflation is the capital flight mechanism.
-When growth stalls and prices rise simultaneously, hard assets with genuine supply constraints attract serious capital.
+Hard assets with genuine supply constraints attract serious capital.
 Your buyer understands this and acts accordingly.

-Fiscal expansion is accelerating.
-Gross government debt reaches $1.22 trillion by 2028–29.
 The US sovereign credit position has been formally impaired by all three major ratings agencies — the first time in over a century.
-Australia’s sovereign credit remains among the strongest in the world.
 Every dollar of government debt issued globally is a further argument for holding assets that governments cannot print.
 No government can downgrade the supply constraint on bridge-free deep-water canal frontage.
 That scarcity is structural.

 THE CAPITAL CASE — 2026 TO 2046

 The Sunshine Coast is no longer a lifestyle destination that happens to have a good economy.
-It is a genuine economic centre — a northern extension of the Brisbane metropolitan corridor — and the convergence point of every structural force reshaping where serious wealth positions itself in Australia.
+It is a genuine economic centre — a northern extension of the Brisbane metropolitan corridor.

 The replacement cost of what sits on 2 and 3 Cypress Court grows above inflation every quarter.
 The land beneath it does not replicate.
 The water does not move.
 The geometry is permanent.